All Episodes

 They got too carried away, came up with all of these exotic products.

-If they had been given the products with 30-year fixed mortgages, uh, they would have been able to stay in the homes.
+If they had been given the products with 30-year fixed mortgages, they would have been able to stay in the homes.

 The regulatory agencies should have stopped them.

-Well, Maxine, this is just this is just absurd.
+Well, Maxine, this is just absurd.

 This woman is just loco.

-But the president left out.
+What the president left out.

 I mean, we had plenty of regulation in the area.